Manisai-459/Manisai-459/README.md

 - 🌱 I’m currently learning **Machine Learning courses on Udemy**

-- 👨‍💻 Some of my practice codes and acedamic projects are available at [GitHub](https://github.com/Manisai-459)
+- 👨‍💻 Some of my practice codes and acadamic projects are available at [GitHub](https://github.com/Manisai-459)

 - 📫 you can reach me **[Here](mailTo:manisaiyalavarthipati459@gmail.com)**